acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## What the Float?!?

-Everything seemed to be working fine in the larger project with the faster incremental formula so I moved on.
+I swapped in my faster incremental formula into my project, got the same results but faster, and moved on.
 But, while I was debugging a different error I decided to return to this function just to double-check.
 I tried to run an `assert` against the two outputs from my benchmark to confirm they're the same and it failed.

 _No surprise, probably a typo!_